Harness Your Hopes: Belated success

 The song, having previously never been on the band's top five songs on Spotify, suddenly became Pavement's most streamed song on Spotify in 2017.
-While the exact causes of the song's popularity are unknown, it has been suggested it was due to a change in Spotify's algorithm.
-It also became viral on TikTok, in 2020, with people dancing to the song.
-"Harness Your Hopes" currently has over 93 million streams on Spotify as of March 2023.
+While the exact causes of the song's popularity are unknown, Stereogum suggested it was due to a change in Spotify's streaming algorithm.
+It also became viral on TikTok, in 2020 and 2024, with people dancing to the song.
+On May 20, 2024, it was certified Gold by the Recording Industry Association of America (RIAA), becoming Pavement's first certified release.
+By the time of being certified Gold, the song had 148 million streams on Spotify.
+By contrast, "Cut Your Hair," the band's second-most popular song on Spotify, had 42 million streams.

 Stephen Malkmus became aware of the success of "Harness Your Hopes" in 2020, when he heard the song playing around a bakery near his home in Portland, Oregon, and was informed by his kids that they knew the song.
-Scott Kanneberg cited the late success of "Harness Your Hopes" as "breath[ing] new life" into Pavement following their breakup, and Malkmus regretted his decision to leave it off the final album.
+Scott Kannberg cited the late success of "Harness Your Hopes" as "breath[ing] new life" into Pavement following their breakup, and Malkmus regretted his decision to leave it off the final album.

+In April 2025, the track was certified Silver in the UK for 200,000 sales equivalent streams.